 If the allegations meet the statutory criteria for juvenile human trafficking, the referral must be accepted regardless of the relationship between the perpetrator and the juvenile.
 Such reports must be accepted as abuse and neglect.
 Dependency may be present but if the report is screened in due to the human trafficking allegations, it must be screened in as abuse and neglect.

 H. Improper Care Screening Tool Directions: This is not an all-inclusive list.
 There may be information that is reported that must be screened in for an assessment.
-If the report meets this maltreatment type then it must be accepted for assessment.
-Unless otherwise identified or abuse is selected, the report should be accepted for Family Assessment.

 Is the parent/caretaker failing to provide sufficient food?